Wave Shaper

 The aliaser resamples your audio in such a way as to create (usually) a lot of extra harmonic information that is NOT lined up mathematically with the input signal and usually sounds really bad.
 However, it can be used as a special effect.
 I'm not going to stop you.

-Based on Frank Thompson's code from Spin Semiconductor/Octave Distribution.
-The input lets you change the resampling frequency while the "Rip Low" and "Rip High" sliders in the control panel let you adjust the range over which the control input operates.
+The control input lets you change the resampling frequency while the "Rip Low" and "Rip High" sliders in the control panel let you adjust the range over which the control input operates.
+If the control input is not connected, "Rip Low" is ignored and "Rip High" is used.
+The higher this is set, the higher the sampling frequency.
+It does not correspond directly to Hz.

-There are two outputs - "Raw" and "Smoothed".
-These treat the waveform somewhat differently.
-I'll have to see exactly what they are doing as I did not write the original FV-1 code.
-The "Smoothed" output uses a lot more instructions, which will be saved if that pin is not connected.
+The "Smoothed" output uses a lot more instructions, which will be saved if that output pin is not connected.

 Here's the Spincad Builder source code.